 GeneCards Summary for MOGS Gene

 MOGS (Mannosyl-Oligosaccharide Glucosidase) is a Protein Coding gene.
-Diseases associated with MOGS include gcs1-cdg and congenital disorder of glycosylation, type iib.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Diseases associated with MOGS include Congenital Disorder Of Glycosylation, Type Iib and Synchronous Multifocal Osteogenic Sarcoma.
+Among its related pathways are Protein processing in endoplasmic reticulum and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include mannosyl-oligosaccharide glucosidase activity and glucosidase activity.